EXPERT THERAPISTS THAT

 He understands how performers push their bodies to the limit, and how they often work through pain from injury.
 The show must go on, and not everyone can take the time out to allow their body to heal.
 So he understands that performing safely is just as important as effective rehabilitation.
 He has a keen interest in helping performers feel their best for auditions and shows by offering an overall maintenance treatment, as well as a vocal release for singers who are suffering from tension in their larynx and surrounding structures.

-Dr. Leo Cornelius is a member of Osteopathy Australia and is available on Tuesday and Saturdays.
+Dr. Leo Cornelius is a member of Osteopathy Australia and is available on Tuesdays and Saturdays.

 Thomas grew up in Melbourne’s North East suburbs playing high-level football and basketball for local clubs.
 His strong sporting interest and involvement within the local community carried through to his adult years and is a driving factor behind his eagerness to study and work in the field of Osteopathy.

 For as long as he could remember, Tom was fascinated by anatomy; which led him towards Osteopathy as a career choice.
 Additionally he had witnessed his teammates struggling with ongoing injuries, who sought relief from Osteopath’s and thus returned to sport pain free.
 These experiences inspired him to study Osteopathy, so he too could help people reach their full potential and improve their quality of life.

 He is passionate about working with his patients to help them improve general muscle tightness or stiffness, improve movement without pain and reach their overall health goals.